A poset representation for stable contracts in a two-sided market generated by integer choice functions: Concluding remarks

 In particular, $x^0(a_i)=0$ and $x^0(c_i)=x^0(d_i)=p$ for $i=1,2,3$, which is nothing else than the initial (the best for $W$) stable g-matching $\xmin$.
 Moreover, one can check that: (a) each $x^k$ is stable, and $x^q=\xmax$ (taking the value $q$ on each $a_i$, and 0 on the $c_i$ and $d_i$); (b) the sequence $x^0,x^1,\ldots,x^q$ is the \emph{unique} full route $\Tscr$; (c) for $k$ even, $x^{k+1}$ is obtained from $x_k$ by shifting with unit weight along the rotation $R$ formed by the sequence of edges $a_1,d_2,a_2,d_3,a_3,d_1$ (where $R^+=\{a_1,a_2,a_3\}$), illustrated in the middle fragment of the above picture; and (d) for $k$ odd, $x^{k+1}$ is obtained from $x^k$ by shifting with unit weight along the rotation $R'$ formed by the sequence of edges $a_1,c_3,a_3,c_2,a_2,c_1$ (where $R'^+=\{a_1,a_2,a_3\}$), illustrated in the right fragment of the above picture.
 So $R$ and $R'$ alternate, and there is no other rotation used in $\Tscr$.

-Thus, the corresponding rotational poset is viewed as a chain consisting of $q/2=\bmax/2$ copies of $R$ and $q/2$ copies of $R'$ (which alternate and do not commute).
+Thus, the corresponding rotational poset is viewed as a chain consisting of $q/2=\bmax/2$ copies of $R$ and $q/2$ copies of $R'$ (which alternate and never commute).
 This poset has $q+1$ closed sets, which correspond to the stable g-matchings $x^0,\ldots,x^q$.
-The even parameter $q>0$ can be chosen arbitrarily, and we conclude with the following \begin{corollary} In SGMM, if condition~(C) is not imposed, then there is a series of instances with a fixed graph $G$ such that the posets representing the lattices of stable g-matchings have pseudo polynomial sizes (proportional to $\bmax$). \end{corollary}
+The even parameter $q>0$ can be chosen arbitrarily, and we conclude with the following \begin{corollary} In SGMM, if condition~(C) is not imposed, then there is a series of instances with a fixed graph $G$ such that in the poset representations of the lattices of stable g-matchings, the posets have pseudo polynomial sizes (proportional to $\bmax$). \end{corollary}